fabianlee/nodejs-web-with-node-vault/README.md

 ## Adding Vault sidecar

-Even though the Spring Cloud Vault libraries allow a Spring application to fetch secrets directly from a Vault server, there are a multiple reasons you may want still to run a Vault sidecar:
+Even though the node-vault modules allow a NodeJS application to fetch secrets directly from a Vault server, there are a multiple reasons you may want still to run a Vault sidecar:

 * Your particular app language does not have a fully-featured Vault client library
 * You want to shield your application from Vault server configuration details
 * You have a legacy application that must continue reading config/secrets from the filesystem/environment
+* You want auto-rotation of Vault secrets/certs

-This project also supports pointing at the Vault sidecar as well (http://localhost:8082).
+This project supports pointing at the Vault sidecar as well, http://localhost:8082

 ## Create OCI image with Docker